Emily sat cross-legged on

 "Did you find any other survivors?" she repeated.

-Emily glared at her, her eyes burning with rage.
+Emily glared at her, her eyes burning.
 "No, just the one guy we told you about.
 Eumedeson killed the rest."

 Gwen gestured to them with outstretched arms.
 "Well?
 Where is he?"